cytoscape/cytoscape.js-popper/README.md

 ## Typescript

-This extension export empty `PopperInstance` and `PopperOptions` interfaces allows to extend them according to the final Popper implementation.
+This extension exports empty `PopperInstance` and `PopperOptions` interfaces allows to extend them according to the final Popper implementation.

 `@floating-ui` example:
 ```ts